intuitart/Absolute-Relative-URLs/readme.txt

 * Updated readme.txt to include wordpress.org installation and format correctly in validator
 * Renamed plugin file and folder to match plugin name submitted to Wordpress

+= 1.4.2 =

+* Tested up to WP 4.6.1
+* Updated readme.txt
+* Added icon to display on plugins page

+= 1.5.0 =

+* Tested up to WP 4.7
+* Wrapped code in a class.
+* Added a couple more editor option hooks to catch more urls.
+* Included img 'srcset' attribute when viewing content.
+* Added filters to allow additional view/save hooks or options to be added.
+* Added ability to filter all options, with exclusions, instead of filtering specific options.
+This is not enabled by default.
+Excluded are the built in Wordpress options.